-The cost to sell a house in Tulsa, Oklahoma can fluctuate greatly.
+The cost to sell a house in Tulsa, OK can fluctuate greatly.
 It all comes down to the house itself, the repairs and updates needed, location, etc. Each real estate agent will work a little bit differently; some charge you for things based on your needs, while others are “all-inclusive”.
 Before you commit to listing with an agent, we want to help you better understand all your options to see what the best fit for your situation is.

 Upfront Costs of Selling Your Tulsa House

 Before you even talk to an agent or get started on a listing, you will need to take care of a few things.
 Some you can do yourself (if you have the time and energy), while others you might have to pay for.
 You might not need all of these things, but they are all important to consider.